Skip to application

 • Clickjacking or tabnabbing without sensitive action impact

-• Rate-limit observations without account, data, or availability impact
+• Rate-limit observations without account, data, abuse, or availability impact

-• Public information exposure that is intentionally published
+• Public information exposure where the information is intentionally published

-• Reports involving third-party systems outside Traceix/PCEF control
+• Reports involving third-party systems outside Traceix or PCEF control

 Submissions we do not review #